gfacchi-dev/surgical-training/README.md

-# Video Detection Project
+# Surgical Training Detection Project

-This project uses a detector to analyze a video and draw detections on it.
+This project uses a detector to analyze a surgical training video and draw detections on it.
 It can also save the detected frames to a specified directory.

 ## Requirements